How to spend a perfect 2-3 weeks in Italy, road tripping from Florence to the Amalfi Coast via Tuscany, Rome and Naples.

 Rome is one of my favourite cities in the world, especially the Trastevere neighbourhood with its winding, cobbled streets and crumbling ivy-clad buildings.
 As with Florence, we spent the majority of our time wandering around.
 We didn’t go into any of the attractions, but the streets themselves are like a living gallery and museum, and we followed the Lonely Planet’s walking tour of the city centre, which took in lots of the highlights, from the Pantheon to the Trevi Fountain.
 We also went to see the ruins at the Palatino and Colosseum, but we just looked at these from the outside, rather than paying/queuing to get a closer look.
 And on the Sunday we went to the Vatican to see the Pope’s Sunday Angelus.
 It’s not like Wednesdays where he comes down into the square, but it was still pretty exciting to see him standing at the window, reading the Angelus and greeting the crowd.
 The atmosphere was amazing!
 If you want to visit some of Rome’s bigger sights, such as the Sistine Chapel and the Colosseum, be sure to book tickets in advance as they do get booked up.
 Here are some more things to do in Rome from Lisa at LL World Tour, plus a useful guide on things to do in Rome with kids.

 Accommodation in Rome

 We stayed in an AirBnB in Trastevere, which had several bedrooms, all with their own bathroom (not en-suite), plus a communal kitchen area.
 It was an ideal location and breakfast was included at a local cafe.
 The room cost £51 per night.
-Use this link to book and get £25 off your first trip.
+Sign up with this link to book and get £25 off your first trip.